-The core Russian language subjects are organised in a progressive sequence from Russian 1 through to Russian 6.
+The core Russian language subjects are organised in a progressive sequence from Russian 1 through to the Capstone subject.
 Entry and exit points are determined by the Russian Studies program based on the student’s background in the language, placement testing or prerequisites.
 Students normally progress through the subjects in consecutive order.
 Mid-year entry is also possible into subjects with even numbers, subject to appropriate prior experience and approval from the head of the Russian program.
 Accelerated progression is possible on advice from the Russian Studies program.

 Intended learning outcomes

 On completion of this major, students should be able to:

 - Interpret a range of different genres relevant in Russian-speaking social and cultural contexts;

 - Communicate effectively in a variety of oral and written formats, comprehending and producing Russian discourse with fluency (relative to entry level) and appreciate its cultural contexts;

 - Specialize in at least one of the three core areas of modern Russian literature, linguistics, and cultural studies;

 - Apply relevant research and analytical skills combined with a strong sense of intellectual integrity and the ethics of scholarship;

 - Appreciate Russian-speaking cultures in a differentiated and informed way;